cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

             raise UnAuthorizedAccessAttemptException("Must have an auth header to be granted access.") return request

-Our new request :ref:`Interceptor` checks if there is a header keyed on "auth".
+Our new request :term:`Interceptor` checks if there is a header keyed on "auth".
 If not it raises our named exception.
-Of course we probably want to do more validation on this header to confirm that even if it is present it is valid, but we can leave that to other :ref:`Interceptor`s (and out of this tutorial for simplicity).
+Of course we probably want to do more validation on this header to confirm that even if it is present it is valid, but we can leave that to other :term:`Interceptor`\s (and out of this tutorial for simplicity).

-The other thing we need to do, as expected is to register this request :ref:`Interceptor` into our :ref:`Route`s:
+The other thing we need to do, as expected is to register this request :term:`Interceptor` into our :term:`Route`\s:

 .. code:: python